IanDCarroll/ScrumBucket/Daily_Scrum.md

  3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
 ***

+__Sprint:__
+__Date:__
+ 1. __What did I do yesterday to help achieve the Sprint Goal?__
+  - Style and get together finishing touches on sprint goal
+  - Demo product to client
+  - Plan for next sprint
+ 2. __What Will I do today to help achieve the Sprint Goal?__
+  - Set up a time to talk with other vendors working on the project asap
+  - Clean up git history
+  - Refactor code base
+  - Add static page to project for find-a-job when user has not signed in yet
+ 3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
+  - The big questions and the hard stuff to do for the project revolves around getting information from the other veondors and the sooner we can do that the better.
+The rest of it is "meanwhile" projects.
+But we need to find a solution and startworking on these big worries sooner rather than later.
 ***
 __Sprint:__ 2
 __Date:__ 4/18/17